1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 "If such revised, corrected and/or supplemented materials are not delivered in a timely manner" can we specify an exact time?

 We can't put a specific time limit on it at the moment, as it's going to depend on your production schedule, which can vary.
-You can see how the production schedule generally works under Question 4 in the FAQ.
+You can see how the production schedule generally works under Question 4.

 19) In Section III: Royalties in the publishing contract you mention that we get 40% of publisher compensation.
 How are net receipts for ebooks defined?